-Students and teachers in Camp Rockhurst (students from Rosedale) meet American Patriot (Morgan Horse) and Dr. David Dyson, who provided a few lessons on basic horsemanship.
-Students sat on a horse, photo taken, courage and experience added, discussed personal leadership and plans for life improved…
+Students and teachers in Camp Rockhurst (Rosedale) meet American Patriot (Morgan Horse from Washington State) and Dr. David Dyson, who provided a few basics on horsemanship.
+Students sat on a horse, courage and experience added, personal leadership improved, photo taken.
+Good day.

 “I cannot thank you enough for the sacrifice of your time and money to make an impact on our campers.
 They loved it!!!!
 We all did.
 Your entire team (humans and animals) were amazing and the day was magical!!!
 What a blessing it was indeed.”